-This provision does not apply to schools, early childhood centres, or buildings such as churches, mosques and temples used for religious purposes.
+The provisions of D2.21(e) do not apply to schools, early childhood centres, or buildings such as churches, mosques and temples used for religious purposes.

 Schools and early childhood centres are excepted because:

 - the occupants are under almost constant adult supervision; - most schools have a communication system with which occupants are familiar; - most occupants are adequately controlled enabling easier evacuation; and - they are used during daylight hours, and door handles and their function are more easily identified and familiar to occupants.